kaliop-uk/ezloremipsumbundle/README.md

 The full list of supported data is documented at https://fakerphp.github.io/

-A more detailed description of the supported syntax is given in the [DSL Language description](Resources/doc/DSL/Faker.md)
+A more detailed description of the supported syntax is given in the [DSL Language description](Resources/doc/DSL/Faker.md).

+Further usage examples can be found in the [migration used to run CI tests](Tests/dsl/good/LipsumTestOK001.yml).

 *NB* there is a known bug when using the `image` provider and there is a problem downloading an image file from the remote service.
 The recommended workaround is to use the `picture` provider instead.